 - Human Resource Services

 - Operations and Planning

 The proper identification of regulated hazardous chemical waste or "Controlled Hazardous Waste" (Maryland uses the term Controlled Hazardous Substance as a synonym for hazardous waste) is essential to facilitate the proper disposal of those wastes.

-- A liquid, other that an aqueous solution containing less that 24 percent alcohol by volume, and has a flash point less than 60 degrees Centigrade (140 degrees Fahrenheit); or
+- A liquid, other than an aqueous solution containing less than 24 percent alcohol by volume, and has a flash point less than 60 degrees Centigrade (140 degrees Fahrenheit); or

 - Not a liquid but is capable under standard temperature and pressure, of causing fire through friction, absorption of moisture or spontaneous chemical changes, and when ignited burns vigorously and persistently that it creates a hazard; or

 - An ignitable compressed gas as described in 49CFR 173.300 and as determined by the test methods described in that regulation; or

 - An oxidizer as defined in 49CFR 173.151

 - An aqueous liquid that has a pH less than or equal to 2 or greater than or equal to 12.5; or